deadlyvipers/dojo_rules/introduction.md

 # Introduction

 Hello, world.
 This is Dusitn.
+My favorite Code School path is JavaScript!